The Merchant of Venice Theme of Race

 In The Merchant of Venice, Judaism and Christianity aren't just religions—they're constructed as racial (and even national) identities as well.
-In its portrayal of a bloodthirsty Jewish moneylender, the play famously dramatizes 16th century racial stereotypes that are deeply unsettling, especially for modern audiences.
+In its portrayal of a bloodthirsty Jewish moneylender, the play famously dramatizes 16th-century racial stereotypes that are deeply unsettling, especially for modern audiences.

 By portraying Shylock as a sympathetic figure and victim of racism, Shakespeare's play criticizes bigotry and intolerance.

-The Merchant of Venice perpetuates anti-Semitism by portraying Shylock as a stereotypical (according to 16th century standards) bloodthirsty Jewish moneylender seeking a pound of flesh from a Christian character.
+The Merchant of Venice perpetuates anti-Semitism by portraying Shylock as a stereotypical (according to 16th-century standards) bloodthirsty Jewish moneylender seeking a pound of flesh from a Christian character.

 The Merchant of Venice neither endorses nor critiques anti-Semitism; it merely portrays anti-Semitism on the stage.